-To get a string core and pelvic floor, don’t tuck your tailbone.
-Here’s some cues you may heard in ballet class, or just last week by an exercise instructor about how to stand in ‘correct posture’ or ‘work your core’:<\/p>\n\n\n\n
+To get a strong core and pelvic floor, don’t tuck your tailbone.
+Here are some cues you may have heard about how to stand in ‘correct posture’ or ‘work your core’:<\/p>\n\n\n\n

 “Squeeze your butt.”
 “Suck in your stomach.”
 “Tuck your tailbone under.”<\/p>\n\n\n\n

-But exercising or moving like this will likely build a fairly flat backside and pelvic floor weakness \ud83d\ude41<\/p>\n\n\n\n
+But exercising or moving like this will likely build a relatively FLAT backside and pelvic floor weakness \ud83d\ude41<\/p>\n\n\n\n<\/a><\/figure>\n\n\n\n